devswha/devswha.github.io/_resources/Image_ML.md

 1. Label the data created Scenario Generator
 2. Convert the data labeled in the first step to image data
 3. Train the machine learning model with data converted in the second step.
+4. Test the machine learning model with machine learning model trained in the third step.

 ## 1. Software Pre-Requisites